reselbob/SimpleWeb3Auth/README.md

 The application's source code will be downloaded into a folder named `SimpleWeb3Auth`.

-# Running the application

-## Step 1: Install the application dependencies
+# Installing the application dependencies

-In a terminal window execute the following commands:
+**Step 1:** In a terminal window execute the following commands:

 ```bash
 cd ./SimpleWeb3Auth